AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/tutorial.md

         ![Download Sample Content](/help/edge/assets/download-sample-content.png)

         The `index`, `nav`, and `footer` files  define the basic layout of your pages and rarely change throughout a project.
 They also have a specific structure that's different from most other content files.
-By examining these files, you'll get a feel for how content is organized in AEM projects.
+By examining these files, you'll get a feel for how content is organized in AEM Projects.

     1. Upload these files to Microsoft SharePoint or Google Drive folder.